conradakunga/Blog/_posts/2025-08-08-building-a-simple-password-generator-in-c-net-part-5-generating-memorable-passwords.md

 I think we can conclude that these passwords are **pretty secure**.

-In our next post, we will look at **how to wire this implementation to the console application**.
+In our next post, we will look at [how to wire this implementation to the console application]({% post_url 2025-08-09-building-a-simple-password-generator-in-c-net-part-6-updating-console-ui-for-memorable-password-generation %}).

 ### TLDR